Momentum anisotropy in nuclear collisions from quantum mechanics

 The same features are present for the infinite square well potential, with even larger anisotropies at low and intermediate $p_T$ than for the oscillator potential.
 At high momenta $v_2$ saturates below unity for the square well, unlike for the oscillator potential, because the momentum distribution has a power-law tail.

 To illustrate how this intrinsic anisotropy from quantum physics might be relevant for heavy-ion collisions, Fig.~\ref{fig:rhicv2} shows the $p_T$ dependences of $v_2$ for pions and protons in the left panel and the impact parameter dependence of $\bar v_2$ for pions in the right panel, using the Au+Au collision initial geometry.
 The binary collision transverse profile sets the mean-squared dimensions.
 The left panel corresponds to Au+Au geometry at impact parameter $b=8$~fm: $\langle r_x^2\rangle^{1/2}=1.5$~fm and $\langle r_y^2\rangle^{1/2}=2.2$~fm.
-While the pion $v_2$ is significant, the proton $v_2$ is almost zero at low $p_T$.
+While the pion $v_2$ is significant, especially from the nonrelativistic calculation (solid curves), the proton $v_2$ is almost zero at low $p_T$.
 Mass ordering of $v_2$ at low $p_T$ is typical of hydrodynamics.
-The quantal anisotropy shows the same qualitative mass ordering albeit a quantitatively stronger one, with $v_2(p_T) \sim p_T^2/M^2$ at fixed $T$ and geometry.
+The quantum anisotropy shows the same qualitative mass ordering in the nonrelativistic limit albeit a quantitatively stronger one, with $v_2(p_T) \sim p_T^2/M^2$ at fixed $T$ and geometry.

+For massless particles (dashed curves), instead of monotonic rise with $p_T$, one numerically finds that $v_2$ peaks near $p_T \sim T$ and gradually decreases to a nonzero value at high $p_T$ (about 0.5\% at $b=8$ fm).
+It may be tempting to interpolate between the nonrelativistic result at low $p_T$ and the ultrarelativistic one at high $p_T$, however, it is not clear if such a simple kinematic consideration is even qualitatively correct.
+The momentum distribution (Eq.~(\ref{f2D})), and hence $v_2(p_T)$, reflects the spectrum of the Hamiltonian {\em and} its eigenstates in momentum representation -- both of which depend on $K(\vp)$.
+A quantitative study will have to consider in the future unapproximated $K=(\vp^2 + M^2)^{1/2}$.

 The pion $\bar v_2$, shown in Fig.~\ref{fig:rhicv2} right panel, may not be small compared to the measured typical $\bar v_2\approx 5\%$ in Au+Au collisions.
 In addition to $\varepsilon$, the quantum effect also depends on the size of the collision zone, i.e., $v_2$ quickly dies off towards central, small impact parameter collisions.
 This differs from hydrodynamics where the impact parameter dependence is nearly proportional to eccentricity.
 At large $b$ the collision approaches the limiting case of nucleon-nucleon interactions, where spatial anisotropy disappears in our implementation of the geometry.
 This explains the decreasing trend of $\bar v_2$ at large impact parameters.
+The reason why the pion $\bar v_2(b)$ is about $3\times$ smaller in the massless case is that, as mentioned earlier, the massless result matches the anisotropy for a particle with mass $M \approx 2.5 T$, i.e., about $3.5 M_\pi$.

 {\em Anisotropy from classical fields.} Finally, note that a similar anisotropy effect should arise in any wave dynamics.
 E.g., consider a solution to the source-free Maxwell equations.
 At $t = 0$ we can write